 Boston dominated the commerce of New England, largely because it was a fine seaport.
 Most of the Bay Colony's growing wealth came from the sea-fish from the deeps and ships on the waves.
-It was not unusual for some of the more wealthy colonists, men such as John Winthrop II, to make trips back to England, usually on business.
+It was not unusual for some of the more wealthy colonists, men such as John Winthrop II, to make trips back to England, to make trips back to England, usually on business.
 There was a brisk commerce by sea of raw materials in exchange for English goods, but only the wealthy could afford to import fine clothes and armchairs and books.